-In January 2010, we entered into a transaction with Carilion in which Carilion agreed to exchange all of its Senior Convertible Promissory Notes in the principal amount of \$5.0 million plus all accrued but unpaid interest, totaling \$1.2 million, for 1,321,514 shares of our newly designated Series A Convertible Preferred Stock.
+In January 2010, we entered into a transaction with Carilion Clinic, or Carilion, in which Carilion agreed to exchange all of its Senior Convertible Promissory Notes in the principal amount of \$5.0 million plus all accrued but unpaid interest, totaling \$1.2 million, for 1,321,514 shares of our newly designated Series A Convertible Preferred Stock.
 The Series A Convertible Preferred Stock is non-voting, carries a dividend of 6% payable in shares of common stock and maintains a liquidation preference up to \$6.2 million.
-As of December 31, 2010, 76,868 shares of common stock were issuable to Carilion as dividends and have been recorded in the statement of stockholders' equity.
+As of December 31, 2011, 155,941 shares of common stock were issuable to Carilion as dividends and have been recorded in the statement of stockholders' equity.
+These dividends are issuable on demand.
 Each share of Series A Convertible Preferred Stock may be converted into one share of our common stock at the option of the holder.
 We recorded the fair value of the Series A Convertible Preferred Stock, determined based upon the conversion value immediately prior to the exchange, the fair value of the new warrant issued, determined using the Black-Scholes valuation model, and the incremental fair value of the prior warrant due to the re-pricing and extension of maturity to stockholders' equity.